Undergraduate Program in

-LEI 3004.
-Introduction to Recreation, Tourism and Events (3).
-This course provides an introduction to the nature and diversity of recreation pursuits and the social and cultural forces that influence leisure-related choices.
-Students will examine the various ways in which recreation is organized for delivery by professionals working in the recreation and event industry.
-Career opportunities I recreation, park, and event management are explored.
-May be repeated to a maximum of nine semester hours.
+LEI 3004r.
+Introduction to Recreation, Tourism, and Events (3).
+This course provides an introduction to the nature and diversity of recreation pursuits and the social and cultural forces that influence leisure related choices.
+Students examine the various ways in which recreation is organized for delivery by professionals working in the recreation and event industry.
+Career opportunities in recreation, park, and event management are explored.
+May be repeated to a maximum of nine (9) credit hours.

 LEI 3265r.
 Challenge Course Facilitation Training (1–4).
 This course provides the student with the knowledge and skills to lead new games and field games and to facilitate group initiatives, and low ropes and high ropes challenge courses.
 The student learns to facilitate diverse groups to develop teamwork, and leadership skills, improve group dynamics, increase trust and improve communication, and direct a wide variety of challenge course activities.
 The course stresses safety, particularly in the use of ropes course apparatus, equipment, sequencing, and processing.
 The challenge-by-choice philosophy is followed throughout.
 This course comprises four separate components, which must be taken in sequence but may be taken in subsequent semesters.

 LEI 3266.
 Outdoor Adventure Education (3).
 This course provides education in teaching leadership and programming skills for outdoor adventures through observation, direct participation and skills demonstration.